-- 1. The request for disclosure of the Commission records concerning its investigation of the incident is granted, with the exception of any personal information, the disclosure of which would constitute an unwarranted invasion of personal privacy, or any information which is subject to the Commission's lawyer-client or other privilege. - 2.
+- 1. The request for disclosure of the Commission records concerning the investigation of Trans Bay Crew Company, completed on February 05, 2016, is granted, with the exception of any personal information, the disclosure of which would constitute an unwarranted invasion of personal privacy, or any information which is subject to the Commission's lawyer-client or other Commission-held privilege. - 2.
 The effective date of this order is today.

-I certify that the foregoing resolution was adopted by the California Public Utilities Commission at its regular meeting of April 26, 2018 and the following Commissioners approved favorably thereon:
+I certify that this Resolution was adopted by the California Public Utilities Commission at its regular meeting of June 21, 2018, and that the following Commissioners approved it: